Shift-Symmetric Configurations in Two-Dimensional Cellular Automata: Irreversibility, Insolvability, and Enumeration: Discussion and Conclusion

 We suggest that several phenomena observed in CA dynamics, such as irreversibility, emergence of structured ``patterns", and self-organization could be explained or contributed to shift-symmetry.
 As demonstrated by Wolfram \cite{wolfram1983} on 256 elementary one-dimensional CAs, when run long enough, most of these CAs condensate to ordered structures: homogeneous configurations and self-similar patterns, which are in fact shift-symmetric.

 A straightforward way to fight symmetry would be to introduce noise, i.e., to break the uniformity of cells and/or to use an asynchronous update.
 Based on the amount of noise, this could, however, disrupt the consistency of local, particle-based, interactions, which give rise to a global computation.
 Clearly, asynchronicity makes a system more robust but sacrifices the information processing by \textit{algebraic} structures, which could exist only due to synchronous update.
-Using our enumeration formulas and probability calculations we could in principle minimize a desired shift-symmetry insolvability and the number of resources needed based on distributed application requirements.